 Also, note that leases come in two main types: operating leases and capital leases.
 In this blog, when we say “lease,” we mean an operating lease.
 Capital leases (such as a $1 buyout lease) and equipment finance agreements are essentially the same.

 Loans are used to borrow money for the purchase of equipment, to acquire real estate, or to finance receivables and inventory.
-With a loan, you typically only borrow a portion of the money you need to purchase the equipment and make up the difference with your own finances in the form of a down payment.
+If you’ve ever had a car loan, an equipment lease is essentially the same, only with a larger loan amount.
+With an equipment loan, you typically only borrow a portion of the money you need to purchase the equipment and make up the difference with your own finances in the form of a down payment.
 The debt will appear on your balance sheet, and you may expense the interest and depreciation on a monthly basis.

 Loan agreements are between a lender and you, the borrower.
 A loan contract details how much you borrowed and at what interest rate you will pay it back over a set amount of time.
+(Your credit score and other factors can affect the details of the loan agreement.)
 With a traditional loan, the principal and interest vary from month to month depending on how quickly you are paying the loan back and whether you pay before, on, or after the day your payment is due.
+So, your loan payments may fluctuate over time.
+You can work with a financial institution or an independent financing partner like Team Financial Group to get an equipment loan.

 Ownership: Your business owns the equipment purchased with the borrowed money.

 Operating leases are rental agreements for the use of equipment.
-With a lease, you do not own the equipment.
-Payments are generally fixed, and many financing partners will offer 100% financing through an operating lease, meaning you don’t need any down payment.
+If you’ve ever leased a new car, then you’ve had an operating lease.
+With an operating lease, you do not own the equipment.
+Lease payments are generally fixed, and many financing partners will offer 100% financing through an operating lease, meaning you don’t need any down payment.

 Leases are popular options for equipment that quickly becomes obsolete, such as equipment or technology that needs frequent upgrades.
 Examples of equipment that many businesses lease include:

 Ownership: The lessor owns the equipment throughout the life of the lease.
-At the end of the lease you typically have the option to buy the equipment for the current fair market value (FMV), return the equipment to the lessor or continue to lease the equipment.
+At the end of the lease term, you typically have the option to buy the equipment for the current fair market value (FMV), return the equipment to the leasing company or the equipment dealership (if you leased through the vendor), or continue to make payments and lease the equipment.

 Equipment finance agreements (EFAs) are similar to loans, but they aren’t traditional loans like we described above.
 With a finance agreement, your amortization schedule stays the same regardless of when you pay each month and how much you pay.
 Your equipment finance agreement won’t have stated interest rates, and the balance won’t break down into principal and interest.
 Instead, your finance charges will get calculated into the series of fixed payments you make over the term of the finance agreement.